Evening Primrose Oil in Skin Care

 EPO is not particularly recommended as a hair care oil for acne-prone skin types because it can cause pimples along the hair line.

-Does using evening primrose oil effect hormones?
+Hormones and evening primrose oil

 Evening primrose oil products can affect your hormones when taken orally.